Skip to content

 These are meaningful improvements.
 But they do not eliminate the fundamental concern for healthcare practices.

 Client data still travels to and is processed on OpenAI's infrastructure.
-The practice has limited visibility into how data is handled internally within OpenAI's systems.
+The practice has limited visibility into how data is handled internally within OpenAI's systems — a concern we explore in detail in our analysis of what happens to your data when you use ChatGPT.
 The BAA itself contains carveouts and liability limitations that may not satisfy a practice's compliance obligations under HIPAA.

 The key distinction is this: "enterprise security features" is not the same as "infrastructure you control."
 Enterprise features add layers of contractual and technical protection on top of someone else's infrastructure.
 For a healthcare practice that needs to demonstrate to regulators — and to patients — exactly where PHI is processed and who has access to it, this distinction matters.